chandankumar994/DevOps-Mastery/7-Kubernetes/4-POD-Examples.md

   ```
 - Delete pod using label
   ```
-  kubectl delete pods -l env!=development
+  kubectl delete pod -l env!=development
   ```
 - **Note:**
-  - Unlike name/UID, level do not provide uniqueness, as in general, we can expect many object it carry the same label.
+  - Unlike name/uid, level do not provide uniqueness, as in general, we can expect many object it carry the same label.
   - One labels are attached to an object, we would need filters to narrow down and these are called as label Selectors.
   - The api currently supports two types of selectors:
     - Equality based (where we use `=`, `!=`)